GrimLink/create-project/README.md

 # Create Project

-Create project is a bash script that runs the setup steps needed for each project type.
+Create project is a script.
+That runs the steps needed for seting up project with additional config settings.
+Which normally need to be done manually.

-From a simple Vue project to a complex Magento 2 project.
+The project type can vary from a simple Vue project to a complex Magento2 project.

 - [Installation](#installation)
 - [How to use](#how-to-use)